Famed economist helps us know how to be happy

 Briefly, spend more time on family and health, less time focused on making money.

-Which results from your research into happiness have surprised you the most?
+Which results from your happiness research have surprised you most?

 The contradiction between the relation of happiness to income — positive at a point in time, but a nil relation over time (now known as the Easterlin Paradox).

-After a lifetime of research on this topic, what is your top tip for people trying to increase their happiness?
+After a lifetime studying this topic, what is your top tip for increasing happiness?

 Focus on your family; stop comparing your status to others.